AAlmeidaM/AAlmeidaM/README.md

 - 👋 Hi, I’m @AAlmeidaM
 - 👀 I’m interested in applied data analysis, mostly spatial data, in R.
-- 📫 How to reach me: Linkedin: Alejandro Almeida Márquez ; Twitter: @droalmeidam ; Researchgate: Alejandro Almeida
+- 📫 How to reach me: Linkedin: Alejandro Almeida Márquez ; Researchgate: Alejandro Almeida

 <!---
 AAlmeidaM/AAlmeidaM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.